ktarpey/watchlist-client-js/docs/content/sdk/lib-gateway.md

 * * *

 ### watchlistGateway.subscribeWatchlists(messageCallback, statusCallback, [echo]) :id=watchlistgatewaysubscribewatchlists
-> <p>Subscribes watchlists.
-The Only one subscription is supported.
+> Subscribes watchlists.
+Only one subscription is supported.
 Invoking this
 > function more than once will fail.
 At present, a subscription requires native
 > WebSocket support (in a browser).
 This will be enhanced to work in Node.js
-> environments soon.</p>
+> environments soon.

 **Kind**: instance method of [<code>WatchlistGateway</code>](#WatchlistGateway)
 **Returns**: <code>Promise</code>